 From early childhood, I knew that I wanted to be a writer.
 I wrote poems for my parents, cousins, seasons, and, later, boyfriends.
 All before I made it to high school.
 I wrote a cool scary story in 6th grade.
 High school included everything from journalism (which helped me with college expenses and a trip to the then-Soviet Union in the late 1960s), to debate and extemporaneous speeches, to a mastery of iambic pentameter, which was my version of "nerd speak," being a 4-eyed, not-too-popular girl stuck in orthopedic shoes.

-Years later, and with two degrees in English and one in Accounting, I have published two books and am currently publishing a third, as well as working on a couple of scripts and other things.
+Years later, and with two degrees in English and one in Accounting, I have published three books and am currently writing a fourth, as well as working on a couple of scripts and other things.
 I won the 2003 Word Journal Poetry Prize with my poem, "Duende," and published a number of poetry reviews and a few poems in various literary journals.
 I may someday publish another poetry collection, but am right now focusing on other genres.
 Click here for that award-winning poem and a selection from my book Angel Unaware: Poems.
+Click here to see my Amazon.com author page.

 My goal in writing is to connect with people who are struggling with various issues of identity, emotional trauma, or disappointment with life, people whose circumstances or relationships have let them down, leaving them alone, distressed, and hopeless.
 My objective is to give the reader a sense of value, purpose, acceptance, hope, and reconciliation through my fiction, non-fiction, poetry, and scripts.
 In “shining as light” to the people around me, I seek to affirm the reality of meaning, the importance of the individual, and the sovereignty of the Triune God.
 I point people to Jesus, who is the True Light, who turns victims into victors, and whose love never fails.